restinpc/Nodes-Studio/README.md

 [![](https://github.com/restinpc/Nodes-Studio/blob/master/nodes.jpg?raw=true)][url]

-#### Faster than Wordpress, Smarter than Joomla, Easier than Drupal.
+#### Faster than Wordpress, smarter than Joomla, easier than Drupal.
 And it's Freeware!

 Nodes Studio is a library of interface elements (framework) with integrated content management system (CMS), which is one of the most successful solutions for web development today.